24 Oct The Curse of the Airfare

 I don’t know when time started to speed up, but in the past few years I’ve noticed that once school begins in September, the events start coming fast and furious.
 Just as we finally get settled into a routine for school, it’s time to start thinking about what costumes my kids want to wear for Halloween.
 And if Halloween is here, well then Thanksgiving and Christmas can’t be far behind.

 I feel a vague sense of dread and overwhelm when I think about the amount of extra work that goes into each holiday season.
 Cleaning, cooking, shopping, decisions, holiday cards, the list goes on.
+Good thing, duty cleaners offer amazing cleaning services for those who are too busy to keep a clean house.
+If you’re interested in their services, go here dutycleaners.ca.
 But there’s one task I dread more than any other, so much so that even just thinking about it right now makes my stomach clench.
 Buying airline tickets.

 My family follows an “every other” pattern.
 One year we spend Christmas with my side of the family and then the next year we celebrate with my in-laws, and the same system applies to Thanksgiving.
 It’s a way of ensuring that I’ll see my entire family for at least one major holiday a year.
 The challenge is that one sister lives in Ohio and the other in Florida, so usually getting together involves me flying somewhere.